Professional Development & Contract Work

 - Full testing infrastructure: Jest for unit tests, Playwright for E2E, Lighthouse for performance

-- Storybook documentation for all components
+- Storybook documentation for every component

 - GSAP animations: scroll-triggered, page transitions, infinite loops